lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Error code 0 is used for unspecified errors and contain a diagnostic message.

 For error messages with ERR_CODE == 0, ERR_INFO MUST be a text string containing a human-readable diagnostic message written in English.
 The diagnostic text message is mainly intended for software engineers that during debugging need to interpret it in the context of the EDHOC specification.
-The diagnostic message SHOULD be be provided to the calling application where it SHOULD be logged.
+The diagnostic message SHOULD be provided to the calling application where it SHOULD be logged.

 ## Wrong Selected Cipher Suite (ERR_CODE == 1) {#wrong-selected}